giserh/PySlope/README.md

     vslices = 100
             This option takes an integer and wraps the different amount of slices calculated into bundles to display to the terminal. vslices = 100 will display to the terminal when 100 slices has been calculated..
 This is a good option to show the progress.
+Cannot be 0 or a negative.

+    percentage_status = on
+            This option toggles whether or not you will see a percentage of completion with each slice batch that is completed.
+This option works jointly with vslices.